 - Orion, one of the most identifiable constellations, has joined us to the southeast in the night sky.
 Harbinger of winter, he will watch over us for months, finally ‘setting’ to the west as spring arrives.
 Stellarium is a free planetarium for your computer, allowing you to introduce a realistic 3D night sky in the classroom.

 - Two meteor showers grace the sky during mid-November.
-The North Taurid peaks around midnight on the night of November 11/12, while the Leonid is best (10-15 meteors per hour) between midnight and dawn (naturally) on November 18.
+The North Taurid peaks around midnight on the nights of November 11 and 12 (obscured, however, by the full moon), while the Leonid is best (10-15 meteors per hour) between midnight and dawn (naturally) on November 17 and 18 (less moonlight).